nullset-main/learning-project/README.md

 ├── models             <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │                         the creator's initials, and a short delimited description │
-│                         `1.0-jqp-initial-data-exploration`
-│
-├── references         <- Data dictionaries, manuals, and all other explanatory materials │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
 └── src                         <- Source code for this project
     │
-    ├── __init__.py             <- Makes src a Python module
-    │
     ├── config.py               <- Store useful variables and configuration
     │
-    ├── dataset.py              <- Scripts to download or generate data
-    │
+    ├── main.py              <- main code, the application of the program │
-    ├── features.py             <- Code to create features for modeling
+    └── features.py             <- Code to create features for modeling
-    │
-    │
-    ├── modeling
-    │   ├── __init__.py
-    │   ├── predict.py          <- Code to run model inference with trained models
-    │   └── train.py            <- Code to train models
-    │
-    ├── plots.py                <- Code to create visualizations
-    │
-    └── services                <- Service classes to connect with external platforms, tools, or APIs └── __init__.py
 ```